 - DiMenichi, B.C., Lempert, K.M., Bejjani, C., and Tricomi, E. (2018).
 Writing about past failures attenuates cortisol responses and sustained attention deficits following psychosocial stress.
 Frontiers in Behavioral Neuroscience, 12: 45. http://doi.org/10.3389/fnbeh.2018.00045.

-- Yang, B.W.**, Bejjani, C.**, O’Connor, T., and Hard, B.M. (in preparation for Teaching of Psychology; draft available on request).
+- Yang, B.W.**, Bejjani, C.**, Albus, T., O’Connor, T., and Hard, B.M. (submitted to Teaching of Psychology; draft available on request).
 Teaching intelligence mindsets with student data.

 In another line of research under this topic, I examine whether individual differences play a role in mental health outcomes.
 Cognitive control is thought to be altered in many psychiatric disorders, but few studies have examined these deficits in control on a large-scale individual difference level.
 I recently received a Germinator Grant from the Duke Institute of Brain Sciences to investigate the computational mechanisms underlying individual differences in transdiagnostic deficits in cognitive control.
 Ask me for more details on this line of work if you’re interested.
 Although the project is preregistered, it’s still too early to discuss the larger themes, hypotheses, results, etc.

 A tangential paper that I worked on before attending Duke examined whether choosing to exert physical effort impacts neural responses to actual effort expenditure.
 This research can help inform treatments for depression.

 - Sullivan-Toole, H., Bejjani, C., Richey, J.A., and Tricomi, E. (in preparation for Neuroimage; draft available on request).
 The interplay of choice and effort on outcome processing.

 Finally, under this broad goal of applied research, I also examine the real-world consequences of deficits in cognitive control.
 Multi-tasking is a pervasive public health (and educational) crisis that saps our ability to modulate how we respond to environments in line with our goals.
 Here, the goal is to apply the research described in Questions 1 and 2 to real-world contexts and test whether research in the lab holds up in our everyday lives as well as ways that we can mitigate the harmful effects of multi-tasking.
 This research is also in its infancy, so ask me for more details later.

 If you have any questions about my research, please feel free to contact me at christina.bejjani AT duke.edu.
 Thanks so much for visiting!